alejandroh3005/modelLong/README.md

 # Acknowledgements

-Thank you to Dr. Kevin Lin for your kind instruction and encouragement.
+Thank you to Dr. Kevin Lin for your kind instruction on building R public packages, and thanks to Dr. Gary Chen for teaching me methods to analyze longitudinal data.